google/flatbuffers/docs/source/LobsterUsage.md

 makes use of native support for writing binary values, and access of vtables.
 Both generated code and the runtime library are therefore small and fast.

-Actual speed will depend on wether you use Lobster as bytecode VM or compiled to C++.
+Actual speed will depend on whether you use Lobster as bytecode VM or compiled to C++.

 ## Text Parsing